-✓ To position the district municipality to make a meaningful contribution towards meeting the
+✓ To position the district municipality to make a meaningful contribution towards meeting the provincial development targets and priorities.

 ✓ To guide decision making in respect of service delivery and investment.

 ✓ To play a coordinating role on activities of several service delivery